Somaliland campaign: February–June 1903

-The expedition ended in failure soon after.
-The Haroun annihilated a British detachment near Gumburru and then forced another Daratoleh back to base.
-For trying to save a fellow officer during the fighting withdrawal three officers John Gough, George Rolland, William George Walker were awarded Victoria Crosses.
-With 1,200–1,500 rifles, 4,000 ponies and some spearmen, he occupied the Nugal Valley from Halin in the British protectorate to Ilig (or Illig) on the Italian-held coast.
+With 1,200–1,500 rifles, 4,000 ponies and some spearmen, the Dervish occupied the Nugal Valley from Halin in the British protectorate to Eyl (or Illig) on the Italian-held coast.
 The main British force near Galad (Galadi) under General William Manning retreated north along the line Bohotleh–Burao–Sheekh.
-This "old-established line" had already been breached by the Haroun when they invaded the Nugal.
+This "old-established line" had already been breached by the Dervish when they invaded the Nugal.
 By the end of June, the withdrawal was complete.